"Tradition. Innovation. Excellence."

 The second concept is proficiency or mastery-based learning and grading, meaning students must be able to meet a certain level of proficiency in core skills before advancing further and will be given the option of being assessed continuously throughout the year so that they can always display proficiency and increase their mastery and corresponding grades.
 The grades will be defined internally based on actual competency scores, and are then translated into A-F grades for transcript purposes.

 The third concept is brain-compatible instruction, meaning designing the course and content around learning strategies backed by research in cognitive neuroscience, including techniques such as spaced-repetition, continuous feedback, metacognitive skill maps, etc.

 These concepts are applied through a “1-to-1 Environment,” where Mesrobian students each have their own Chromebooks.
-In addition to textbooks, students use E-books plus a host complementary software applications and online services, such as ALEKS, Google Apps for Education, and others.
+In addition to textbooks, students use E-books plus a host complementary software applications and online services, such as MathXL, Google Apps for Education, and others.